Cataphyll

 The stems of Athrotaxis are covered with small flat pointed leaves called "scale leaves" or "cataphylls".

 In plant morphology, a cataphyll (sometimes also called a cataphyllum or cataphyll leaf) is a reduced, small leaf.
 Many plants have both "true leaves" (euphylls), which perform most of the photosynthesis, and cataphylls, which are modified to perform other functions.

 Cataphylls include bracts, bracteoles and bud scales, as well as any small leaves that resemble scales, known as scale leaves.
 The functions of cataphylls, such as bud scales, may be short-lived, and they are often shed after their function is fulfilled.

 Etymology

+Leaf bud of American Sweet gum (Liquidambar styraciflua); the cataphylls covering the bud show a little chlorophyll, but they shed instead of growing into photosynthetic leaves.

 Cataphyll comes from the Ancient Greek κατά ("kata"), meaning "down", and φύλλον ("phyllon"), meaning "leaf".

 Forms

 In some cases, cataphylls perform a transient function, after which they die and may shed.
 Those that shed early are said to be caducous.
 The sepals of Papaver species are shed during the very opening of the petals and are a dramatic example of caducous leaves.

 Cataphylls can have many other forms.
 Some, such as spines, corm-scales, and bud-scales, may be persistent but may not perform their major function until they die, whether or not they are physically shed.
 Examples of various kinds of living cataphylls include bulb-scales, rhizome-scales, cotyledons, and scaly bracts.
 Several of these occur in various forms and contexts.
 For example, bud scales occur on numerous kinds of leaf or branch buds, as well as on flower buds.

 Protective masses of dead leaves encircle the stems of some species of palm trees or aloes, but those are not usually regarded as cataphylls because their primary function while alive is photosynthesis.